Career Journey: Rebecca Lady has been saved

 Rebecca started at Deloitte in Enterprise Risk Services (now known as Deloitte Risk & Financial Advisory).
 Early on, much of that work was information technology audits and the evaluation of HIPAA compliance—protecting people’s health information.
 In 2005, after returning from maternity leave, Rebecca moved to quality risk management.
 “I learned how we manage our risk at Deloitte in order to meet our quality and compliance standards.”
 Shortly thereafter, she was asked to help build Deloitte’s Federal Practice, pretty much from the ground up.
 “There were only 20 or 30 of us at the time,” she notes.
 With each new experience in audit & assurance, risk management, compliance, strategic planning, and team building, Rebecca added to a knowledge base that routinely informs her ongoing work.
 She calls on those fundamental lessons repeatedly.

 Ensuring student opportunities

-Today, Rebecca is a Managing Director in the Risk and Financial Advisory Practice.
+Today, Rebecca is a managing director in the Risk & Financial Advisory practice.
 Her primary client is the US Department of Education, an agency with which she now has a decade of experience.
 Her focus is on processes, protocol and auditability to support grant making agencies.
 “We're really helping them understand fraud, waste and abuse.”
 Rebecca sees it as an important mission designed to make sure deserving students have opportunity.
 “We send students to college, and we help with our Nation’s educational infrastructure,” she says.
 “Who wouldn’t love the impact of that?”